 If there isn't an official source you can link to, it's still not okay to repost a recipe verbatim.
 You can post the ingredients list, but please put the instructions in your own words rather than copying them and note that you've done that in your post.

-Discussions of Food Network shows and cooking reality shows can really get heated, so we have a few guidelines we ask people to keep in mind.
+Discussions of cooking shows and food-related reality shows can really get heated, so we have a few guidelines we ask people to keep in mind.

 Please don't start new discussions just to rant about a food celeb you don't like.
 "I hate Rachael Ray" isn't going to be the start of a useful conversation.